adde88/wifi-pineapple-hcx-toolkit/docs/TROUBLESHOOTING.md

 ## Capture Issues

+### Q: I ran `--optimize-performance`, but my capture rate didn't improve.
+**A:** The `--optimize-performance` command only copies the configuration file into place; it does not automatically apply it.
+This is a safety measure.
+You **must** follow the manual steps displayed on-screen after running the command:
+1.  **Edit the file**: Manually open `/etc/config/wireless` and set a new, secure password for the `MK7-ADMIN` network.
+2.  **Commit the changes**: Run the command `uci commit wireless`.
+3.  **Reboot**: Run the command `reboot`.
+The performance improvements will only take effect after a full reboot.

 ### Q: The script runs, but my capture file is empty or no handshakes are found.
 **A:** This is a common issue with several potential causes.

+1.  **Performance Configuration**: If you have not yet run `--optimize-performance`, you are likely missing a significant number of potential captures.
+This is the most common reason for poor results.
-1.  **Environment**: There may be no vulnerable handshakes or active clients nearby.
+2.  **Environment**: There may be no vulnerable handshakes or active clients nearby.
 Try moving to a busier location for testing.
-2.  **Wrong Channels**: You may be scanning channels with no activity.
+3.  **Wrong Channels**: You may be scanning channels with no activity.
 Try focusing on the most common channels, like `-c 1,6,11`.
-3.  **Distance**: You may be too far from the target.
+4.  **Distance**: You may be too far from the target.
 Physical proximity is key for successful capture.

 ### Q: The script exits immediately with a "Killed" message.
 **A:** This almost always means your device has run out of memory.